wtsi-npg/npg_porch_cli/README.md

 Provides a Python script, `npg_porch_client`, and a Python client API.

+NPG_PORCH_TOKEN environment variable should be set to the value of either the admin or project-specific token.
+The token should be pre-registered in the database that is used by the npg_porch API server.

 Can be deployed with pip or poetry in a standard way.

 Example of using a client API: